azekeil/repostedbot/README.md

 A self-hosted discord bot written in go to efficiently record voice channels directly to your computer.

+Mostly cribbed from examples but some interesting things including parsing help from method comments at runtime using `embed`.

 ## Setup

 1. `go install github.com/alex-broad/grec/cmd/grec` (needs at least go 1.16 for `embed`)